-- the student will receive both the "C" course designator for the CHS course and the "T" course designator for CTE Dual Credit (Tech Prep), and - the co-delivered CHS course titles must also begin with the college's course curriculum abbreviation and course number and finish with as much of the CTE course title as can fit on the transcript (E.g. BUS101 Intro to Mktg).
-CTE courses may be offered as CHS or TPCTE Dual Credit, but not both.
+- The student will receive both the "C" course designator for the CHS course and the "T" course designator for CTE Dual Credit (Tech Prep), and - The co-delivered CHS course titles must also begin with the college's course curriculum abbreviation and course number and finish with as much of the CTE course title as can fit on the transcript (E.g. BUS101 Intro to Mktg).